JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 **What's changed?**

 Before Kotlin 2.0.0, if you worked with Java and Kotlin classes that inherited from each other and contained Kotlin properties and Java fields with the same name, the resolution behavior of the duplicated name was inconsistent.
 There was also conflicting behavior between IntelliJ IDEA and the compiler.
+For the latest version of Kotlin, when developing the new resolution behavior we aimed to cause the least impact to users.

-For example, previously, if there was a Java class `Base`:
+For example, suppose there was a Java class `Base`:

 ```java
 public class Base {